psychdatascience/FDS-CourseTwo/tu25_SQLII_InClass.md

 ### 3. CASE

-- Use of `CASE` for conditional expressions in SQL queries.
-- **Example Query for Weather**: Categorize days based on temperature.
+SQL has a `CASE - WHEN - ELSE` construct that is similar to the `match - case` in Python.
+So we can make a new column to categorize days based on temperature like this

 ```sqlite
 SELECT station_number, temperature,